AlexanderMakarov/am-budget-view/README.md

 - [PARTIAL] MyAmeria History Excel (.xls) files downloaded from https://myameria.am/history.
   In `config.yaml` is referenced by `myAmeriaHistoryXlsFilesGlob` setting.
-  Note that it should be accompanied by `myAmeriaMyAccounts` map because files don't have account number and currency so it is required to specify it.
+  Note that it should be accompanied by `myAmeriaMyAccounts` map because files don't have own account number and currency and to make most of application features working it is required to specify this data.
-  If transactions would have account number not specified parser would fail.
+  If transactions would have account number not specified then parser would fail.
   Supports features native to app and Beancount reports except for exchange rates (exchange rates should be specified in other transaction files).
   Parsed by [ameria_history_parser.go](/ameria_history_parser.go).